efriel94/ef_blog/menu/about.md

 C:\WINDOWS\system32 > whoami
 ```

-I am a Software Engineer at the [Centre for Secure Information Technologies](https://www.qub.ac.uk/ecit/CSIT/) working in the field of Cyber Security.
-This page is a personal wiki for various tutorials and documents.
+Software Engineer at the [Centre for Secure Information Technologies](https://www.qub.ac.uk/ecit/CSIT/) working in the field of Cyber Security.
+Opensource advocate and InfoSec enthusiast.
+This site acts as a personal wiki.

 ### Certifications
 - CEH (2019)

 ### Interests
 - Security challenges & CTFs.
-You can view my [WeChall profile](https://www.wechall.net/profile/un5h4d0w) which shows all the websites/platforms I use.
+You can view my [WeChall profile](https://www.wechall.net/profile/un5h4d0w).
 - Hardware Design & Embedded Systems
 - Network Architecture and Security
 - Hold the rank of Contributor on Xilinx